-The House of Delegates of the American Podiatric Medical Association has adopted several broad policies for certification.
+The APMA House of Delegates has adopted several broad policies for certification.
 These policies provide CPME and JCRSB direction in formulating criteria and procedures for evaluating specialty boards.
 The policies are periodically reviewed and revised by the House of Delegates as necessary.